-Column 2.
-Income isn't unrelated debt-financed income if it is otherwise included in unrelated business taxable income.
-For example, don't include rents from personal property shown in Schedule C, or rents and interest from controlled organizations shown in Schedule F.
+Enter the gross income from debt financed property, excluding income otherwise included in unrelated business taxable income.
+For example, don't include rents from personal property shown in Schedule A, Part IV, or rents and interest from controlled organizations shown in Schedule A, Part VI.